 Hong Kong Fintech Week 2021 will take place on November 1 to November 5, 2021, gathering global investors, business professionals, leading firms, and entrepreneurs in shaping the future of the Asian FinTech market in Hong Kong.
-Headline Asia, one of the investor champions in Global Fast Track, will be meeting and discovering new stars in Hong Kong FinTech Week 2021.
+Headline, one of the investor champions in Global Fast Track, will be meeting and discovering new stars in Hong Kong FinTech Week 2021.

 Our FinTech Portfolio Companies

 FinTech is a sector in which we are deeply invested.
 Companies in our FinTech portfolio hail from Japan, Taiwan, Thailand, Mainland China, and of course, Hong Kong.

 - freee k.k.: A cloud-based accounting startup partnered with over 270 banks and financial institutions.
 Founded in 2012, freee k.k provides HR and Accounting software in Japan.

 - WealthNavi: Founded in 2015, WealthNavi connects individual investors and financial markets, offering asset management and risk tolerance to clients by using their algorithm for asset management advice.

 - Handii: Handii, the fintech startup, provides “paild”, a service that allows you to issue corporate cards with a single click.

 - Liangzibao: Liangzibao is a B2B2C insurance service platform providing customized solutions like dynamic premiums and big data actuarial, and more.
 They help companies and individuals reduce costs, reduce risks, and recognize the value.